chouliem/web50-projects-2020-x-0/README.md

     (completed in styles.css - with implemeting @media for smaller browser)

  6. You must use Bootstrap 4 on your website. (completed by comparing ratios of several stocks in tables in ratio.html)
  7. Your stylesheet must use at least one SCSS variables, at least one example of SCSS nesting and at least one use of SCSS inheritance.
-(To be completed)
+    - modifying $thbackground-color, $tdbackground-color and $paddingsize in Styles.scss file
+    - using nested SCSS in styles.scss file (.row>div)
+    - using SCSS inheritance in aboutus by changing background color in a division

  8. In README.md, include a short writeup describing your project, what's contained in each file and optionally any other additional information the staff should know about your project.
+    - After finishing this coursework I will be working on improving this project on my own by doing update about current stock market and my portfolio and stocks that interest me.